Morgan Stark: Fictional character biography

-Morgan Stark is the cousin of Tony Stark, the nephew of Howard Stark and Maria Stark, and the son of Edward Stark and a relative of Arno Stark.
+Morgan Stark is the cousin of Tony Stark, nephew of Howard Stark and Maria Stark, and son of Edward Stark.
+Morgan believed growing up that his uncle cheated his father out of the Stark company fortune; Edward actually asked Howard to be bought out because Edward did not want a part in the Stark family business to which Morgan has always tried to take Stark Industries from Tony, such as trying to convince him to sell Stark Industries.

-Morgan believed growing up that his uncle cheated his father out of the Stark company fortune; Edward actually asked Howard to be bought out because Edward didn’t want a part in the Stark family business to which Morgan has always tried to take Stark Industries from Tony, such as trying to convince his cousin to sell Stark Industries, and meeting Pepper Potts.
-Having returned from Ireland, Happy Hogan resumes work at Stark Industries, and Tony gets a letter from his cousin asking for help.
-Tony doesn't realize is that Morgan is under Count Nefaria's employ hoping to use Morgan in a plot to destroy Tony, although Morgan would do this "for free".
-First traveling to the United States to pretend to seek Tony's help, Morgan is introduced to Stark Industries' staff and shown around the building while Tony is on the way to a party that night and happens to spy a rocket and decides to investigate as Iron Man and finds a bomb inside.
-Iron Man rushed back to Stark Industries and Tony calls a bomb squad but the field is found empty (this whole episode is part of Morgan's plan).
-Morgan (hiding in the bushes) uses a visio-projector to make his cousin hallucinate and think of seeing aliens.
-Morgan begins to make everyone doubt Tony's sanity, and causes Senator Hamilton Byrd (a skeptic) to accuse Tony deliberately of being a spy for Communist and to demand that Stark Industries be stripped of the US Army's defense contracts for fear of a threat to national security.
-Iron Man returns to the original location of seeing aliens and scans the area, unaware that Morgan has followed there as well.
-Just before Morgan can blast Iron Man with the visio-projector, real aliens from the planet Froma arrive to investigate Earth and spot Iron Man and attack, discovering Morgan during the battle as well.
+After returning from Ireland, Happy Hogan resumes work at Stark Industries, and Tony gets a letter from his cousin asking for help.
+Tony does not realize is that Morgan is under Count Nefaria's employ, hoping to use Morgan in a plot to destroy Tony.
+Morgan uses a visio-projector to make his cousin hallucinate and think of seeing aliens.
+Morgan begins to make everyone doubt Tony's sanity, and causes Senator Hamilton Byrd (a skeptic) to accuse Tony deliberately of being a communist spy.
+Before Morgan can blast Iron Man with the visio-projector, real aliens from the planet Froma arrive to investigate Earth and attack Iron Man.
 Iron Man fights off the aliens and saves Morgan's life.
-Afterwards, Morgan is forced to tell everyone that Tony is sane, and Senator Byrd's demands are retracted as well.
-After everything is sorted out, Morgan is taken back to Europe for Count Nefaria's punishment for failing.
+Afterwards, Morgan is forced to tell everyone that Tony is sane, and Senator Byrd's demands are retracted.
+Morgan is taken back to Europe for Count Nefaria's punishment for failing.

-After this failure, Morgan was a pawn in Midas and Madame Masque's attempt to seize Stark Industries.
-Following attempts to obtain the Stark family industry for himself, Morgan seemingly died in a staged car accident as would-be allies felt that he overstepped his boundaries.